George C. Perkins

-Life and career
+Early life

 Perkins was born in 1839 in Kennebunkport, Maine, the son of Lucinda (Fairfield) and Clement Perkins.
 Perkins ran away to sea at age twelve, eventually arriving in San Francisco in 1855.
 After making an unsuccessful effort at staking a mining claim in Butte County, Perkins worked a succession of jobs in Sacramento and the mining town of Oroville, including driving a mule team and working as a store clerk.
 Perkins eventually bought the Oroville store he clerked at, and was soon grossing $500,000 a year.

 Perkins was elected to California State Senate in 1869, representing Butte County.
 While in serving in the Senate in Sacramento, Perkins met businessman Charles Goodall, with whom Perkins would form what would become the Pacific Coast Steamship Company.

 Leaving his Oroville business to be operated by his brother, Perkins moved to San Francisco in 1875 and expanded his interests in the shipping industry.